Updated throughout June 2018 in light of developments in immigration policy and enforcement.

 Immigration policy and the economy

 Giovanni Peri, professor of economics, studies immigration’s effect on the economy, and highly skilled workers, immigration and refugees.
-Peri also is director of the Migration Research Cluster at UC Davis, which is co-organizing a conference on migrant labor and global health in March.
+Peri also is director of the Migration Research Cluster at UC Davis.
 Read his immigration fact blog.
 Contact: email@example.com.

 Immigrant rights activism (locally, nationally and transnationally); migration